PScoriae/pierreccesario/main/content/experience/moneylion.md

 **Site Reliability Engineer (SRE)**

-The SRE team at MoneyLion operates as a dynamic and cross-functional unit, committed to addressing the evolving needs of our primary stakeholders – the developers.
+The SRE team at MoneyLion operates as a dynamic and cross-functional global unit, committed to addressing the evolving needs of our primary stakeholders – the developers.

 Our core mission involves continuously fortifying and expanding the resilience and performance of our infrastructure.
 We play a vital role in streamlining and accelerating the development process for our developers by actively identifying and resolving bottlenecks.